rhein7/Blab-Data/README.md

 # Blab-Data
-School Project (VB)
+School Project (Visual Basic, created in Visual-Studio-2015)

-Some kind of database for laboratory things!
+I created this kind of database to organize the laboratory equipment of my school.